James Gibbons (footballer): Port Vale

-He started the 2018–19 season in the starting eleven at right-back, and had only teenage loanee Mitch Clark as competition.
-However he found himself out of the starting eleven as Aspin felt he was too inconsistent.
+He started the 2018–19 season in the starting eleven as a right-back and had only teenage loanee Mitch Clark as competition.
+However, he found himself out of the starting eleven as Aspin felt he was too inconsistent.
 A hip injury then saw him sidelined for a month.
 On 29 January 2019, he was sent off for the third time in his career during a 0–0 draw at Newport County, but the club successfully appealed the red card.
 He made the last of his 19 appearances of the season in a 1–0 defeat at Cheltenham Town on 23 February.

 He started the 2019–20 season as new manager John Askey's first-choice right-back, ahead of new signing Callum Evans.
 He did, however, pick up five yellow cards in the league before October and was given a one match suspension, leading to Askey to criticise him for picking up "daft bookings".
 After a public vote held in December 2019, he was named by The Sentinel as Port Vale's second-best right-back of the 2010s with 27% of the vote, behind Adam Yates (62%) and ahead of Ben Purkiss (11%).
 On 14 January, he scored his first goal in professional football during a 2–1 defeat at Morecambe.
 It was revealed the next month that the club had an option to extend his contract beyond the summer.
-However he instead signed a new contract to keep him at the club until summer 2022.
+However, he instead signed a new contract to keep him at the club until summer 2022.

 He missed the start of the 2020–21 season after picking up an injury in pre-season, which allowed new signing Zak Mills to begin the campaign at right-back.
 He then picked up a hamstring injury in his second appearance of the season and was ruled out of action for the first half of the season after undergoing surgery.
 He marked his 100th appearance for the club with a return to the starting eleven, in a 5–0 victory over Southend United on 30 January.
-However he aggravated the hamstring injury in the penultimate game of the season in May.
+However, he aggravated the hamstring injury in the penultimate game of the season in May.
 New manager Darrell Clarke began an overhaul of the playing squad in May 2021 but publicly praised Gibbons and two other existing players (Nathan Smith and Tom Conlon); Gibbons said that hearing such praise from the manager whilst injured "means the world" to him.